FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/d/cce_cluster_v3.html.md

 * `subnet_id` - The ID of the subnet used to create the node.

 * `highway_subnet_id` - The ID of the high speed network used to create bare metal nodes.

-* `internal` - The internal network address.

-* `external` - The external network address.

-* `external_otc` - The endpoint of the cluster to be accessed through API Gateway.